-- A. HACP shall have the right to enter the Unit as often as deemed necessary to perform routine inspections and maintenance, or to make improvements or repairs for pest control purposes, or to determine if Tenant still occupies the Unit when reasonable doubt exists; provided that HACP gives at least twenty-four (24) hours prior written notice or notice in an alternative format delivered to the Unit stating the purpose of the entry.
-However, HACP may enter the Unit at any time without advance notice when there is reasonable cause to believe that an emergency exists in the Unit. - B. If the Tenant and all adult members of Tenant's Household are absent from the Unit at time of entry, HACP shall leave a written statement or notice in an alternative format as to the date, time, and purpose of such entry.
+A. HACP shall have the right to enter the Unit as often as deemed necessary to perform routine inspections and maintenance, or to make improvements or repairs for pest control purposes, or to determine if Tenant still occupies the Unit when reasonable doubt exists; provided that HACP gives at least twenty-four (24) hours prior written notice or notice in an alternative format delivered to the Unit stating the purpose of the entry.
+However, HACP may enter the Unit at any time without advance notice when there is reasonable cause to believe that an emergency exists in the Unit.

-C. Failure to allow HACP or its independent contractor's entry into the Unit for any of the reasons indicated in Section 13A shall be cause for termination of the Lease.

-14. GRIEVANCE PROCEDURE

-Subject to HUD rules and regulations, and any provisions contained in this Lease, the Tenant is entitled to file a grievance for informal or formal resolution of any disputes concerning the obligations of Tenant or HACP under the terms of this Lease or any action or inaction by HACP.

-- A. Tenants are not eligible to file for informal or formal resolution of a grievance when HACP seeks to terminate the tenancy for: - 1.
-Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of any HACP community, other Tenants or employees of HACP; or - 2.
-Any Violent or Drug-related Criminal Activity on or off the Premises or in the Unit; or - 3.
-Any criminal activity that may result in the felony conviction of a member of Tenant's Household; or - 4.
-Other matters as itemized in HACP's Grievance Procedure.
+If the Tenant and all adult members of Tenant's Household are absent from the Unit at time of entry, HACP shall leave a written statement or notice in an alternative format as to the date, time, and purpose of such entry.
+INITIAL i Failure to allow HACP or its independent contractor's entry into the Unit for any of the reasons indicated in Section 13A shall be cause for termination of the Lease.
+14. GRIEVA INITIAL entitled the obli Prules and regulations, and any provisions contained in this Lease, the Tenant is I to file a grievance for informal or formal resolution of any disputes concerning igations of Tenant or HACP under the terms of this Lease or any action or by HACP.
+Tenants are not eligible to file for informal or formal resolution of a grievance when HACP seeks to terminate the tenancy for: Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of any HACP community, other Tenants or employees of HACP; or Any Violent or Drug-related Criminal Activity on or off the Premises or in the Unit; or Any criminal activity that may result in the felony conviction of a member of Tenant's Household; or 4.
+Other matters as itemized in HACP's Grievance Procedure. ; ; All grievances will be heard in accordance with the Grievance Procedure that governs how Tenants may protest HACP's actions and decisions.
+A copy of the Grievance Procedure is available at HACP site management offices.
+In all disputes with HACP, the Tenant shall have the right to examine all documents relevant to the grievance or to the hearing.
+Tenant acknowledges that he/she has an opportunity to review the Grievance Procedure maintained in HACP site management offices.